 How to choose the best chunky yarn for you

-Regardless of whether you’re getting into arm knitting or you just want an incredibly thick yarn for a project, you need to decide what kind of chunky yarn is best suited for your needs.
+Regardless of whether you’re getting into arm knitting or looking for some incredibly thick yarn for a project, you need to decide what kind of chunky yarn is best suited for your needs.

 If you want a softer blanket for babies and toddlers, choosing a jumbo size 7 yarn will be a better choice than tube yarn.
-For a stiffer project, such as a pet bed, a thicker tube yarn will be a better option than a flimsy wool and acrylic blend.
+For a stiffer project, such as a pet bed, a thicker tube yarn will be more suitable than a flimsy wool and acrylic blend.

-If you prefer knitting with needles, or you want to try out arm knitting, there are different kinds of chunky yarns that will accommodate either or both.
+Prefer knitting with needles or want to try out arm knitting?
+There are different kinds of chunky yarn to accommodate either or both options!

 Where to buy chunky yarn

-Although I link directly to my favorite chunky and super bulky yarns below, there are a few great shops to check out more products online.
-Here are my favorites:
+Although I’ve linked my favorite chunky and super bulky yarns below, there are a few great shops where you can check out more products online.
+Here are some I highly recommend: